apache/nuttx/configs/arduino-due/README.txt

 ^^^^^^

-  This README discusses issues unique to NuttX configurations for the Arduion DUE board featuring the Atmel ATSAM3X8E MSU.
+  This README discusses issues unique to NuttX configurations for the Arduino DUE board featuring the Atmel ATSAM3X8E MCU running at 84 MHz.

 Contents
 ^^^^^^^^